My Favourite Warm-Up Drills for Anaerobic Sports

 Anaerobic sports are explosive and require optimal power output.
 In order to do so, your nervous system must be able to react as quickly as possible, while enervating as many muscle fibers as possible.
 This is the meat and potatoes of your warm-up- everything you will have done will lead you up to this point.
 I believe that priming the muscles and nervous system is the most commonly missed piece of a good warm-up.

 Here is a list of my top drills for anaerobic sports:

 - Explosive Push-ups (5 Explosive Presses)

 - Just like a normal push-up, keep good form and press yourself off of the ground as high as you can.
 When you land, you want to absorb the force as quickly as you can and perform another push-up immediately as possible.

 - Bent-Over Slam Ball Presses (5 Explosive Presses)

-- Hinge are the hips with a flat back.
-Take a soft weight ball, and push press it into the floor as explosive as possible, and catch it upon returning back to your chest.
+- Hinges are the hips with a flat back.
+Take a soft-weight ball, and push press it into the floor as explosive as possible, and catch it upon returning back to your chest.